-Recommendation (to be included as a subset of #13) STATUS PROCEEDURE SUGGESTIONS - ZZOOO SID: · · 15.Revise ZZOOO to significantly reduce or eliminate flights o reduce or eliminate eastbound turns over La Jolla.
-Severa revised procedures designed to reduce noise and enforce Loma.
-Those suggestions are included as, and meant to be alternatives to the current procedure. l members of the subcommittee worked compliance with Noise Dots and the ZZG a.
+Recommendation (to be included as a subset of #13) STATUS PROCEEDURE SUGGESTIONS - ZZOOO SID: 15.
+Revise ZZOOO to significantly reduce or eliminate flights over the Point Loma Peninsula, including Cabrillo National Park at reduce or eliminate eastbound turns over La Jolla.
+Several members of the subcommittee worked to develop potential revised procedures designed to reduce noise and enforce compliance with Noise Dots and the ZZOOO procedure over Poi Loma.
+Those suggestions are included as, and meant to be, examples to clarify the desired outcome and to bring up potential alternatives to the current procedure. a.
 Eastbound flights should reach a minimum of 8K feet before crossing over ZZOOO to minimize thrusters and reduce duration of noise impacts over Point Loma.
-Completed: Altitudes at the ZZOOO with the Flight Procedure Study and found on the ZZOOO RNAV SID are at or about concept submitted to FAA in August of ZZOOO RNAV flight path, which is explicitly frequency of jet aircraft that fly the Z published for aircraft to be at or about the statement of the statement o and determined that PADRZ d impacting new, nondB contours.
+Completed: Altitudes at the ZZOOO waypoint were evaluated in the Flight Procedure Study and found that the majority of aircraft on the ZZOOO RNAV SID are at or above 8,000'.
+The proposed concept submitted to FAA in August of 2019 extends the current ZZOOO RNAV flight path, which is expected to increase the frequency of jet aircraft that fly the ZZOOO RNAV SID which is published for aircraft to be at or above 8,000' at the ZZOOO waypoint.